apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wendy Williams thanks fans for support after dementia and aphasia diagnosis**
+**Your lookahead horoscope for the week: February 25, 2024**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68391330).
+You can read more about it [here](https://www.theglobeandmail.com/life/horoscopes/article-your-lookahead-horoscope-for-the-week-february-25-2024/).

 ## Requirements
 - Python 3.8